 The Trust is working to improve health and safety awareness.
-Information and awareness of the most commons hazards associated with ambulance work are already built into staff training e.g. moving and handling, slip, trip and falls and occupational road risk.
-However, the Trust is working towards raising awareness of other less common hazards including those encountered in high risk operational situations e.g. work near water, work on railways.
+Information and awareness of the most commons hazards associated with ambulance work are already incorporated into staff training e.g., moving and handling, slip, trip and falls and occupational road risk however, the Trust's Health and Safety manager along with the subject matter experts are working to improve wider risk awareness and encourage safe and healthy behaviours.